neurobin/python-ocd/README.md

 del Defaults.WEAK # exception, undead property can not be deleted Defaults.WEAK = Defaults.STRONG
 ```

+## More intuitive way to make readonly and undead properties

 You may think that writing `Prop(2, readonly=True, undead=True)` and just `2` is a big difference and it is.
 So, we have a solution for this: